Nonparametric Causal Decomposition of Group Disparities: Identification, estimation, and inference

-To study the asymptotic distribution of the one-step estimators for the unconditional decomposition, we invoke three additional assumptions about the nuisance functions, which are the same as the assumptions required for the double ML estimator of the ATE \citep{kennedy_semiparametric_2022, chernozhukov_double/debiased_2018}.
-The consistent estimation of $p_g$ and $\E(D \mid g), \forall g,$ is left implicit.
+To study the asymptotic distribution of the cross-fitted one-step estimators for the unconditional decomposition, we invoke three additional assumptions about the nuisance functions, which are the same as the assumptions required for the double ML estimator of the ATE \citep{chernozhukov_double/debiased_2018,kennedy_semiparametric_2022}.
 We let $\| \cdot \|$ denote the $L_2$-norm. \refstepcounter{assu} \begin{subassu}[Boundedness] With probability 1, $\hat{\pi}(d,\X,g) \geq \eta$, $\pi(d,\X,g) \geq \eta$, and $|Y-\hat{\mu}(d,\X,g)| \leq \zeta$, for some $\eta>0$ and some $\zeta < \infty$, $\forall d, g$. \end{subassu}

 \begin{subassu}[Consistency] $\| \hat{\mu}(d,\X,g) - \mu(d,\X,g) \| =o_p(1)$, and $\| \hat{\pi}(d,\X,g) - \pi(d,\X,g) \| =o_p(1)$, $\forall d, g$. \end{subassu}

 \begin{subassu}[Convergence rate] $\|\hat{\pi}(d,\X,g)-\pi(d,\X,g)\| \|\hat{\mu}(d,\X,g)-\mu(d,\X,g)\|=o_p(n^{-1/2})$, $\forall d, g$. \end{subassu}